marcoreps/rotoplexer/README.md

 # rotoplexer
- Nanovolt scanner with rotary switches
+ Nanovolt scanner with rotary switches, first draft for experimentation only

 Inspired by
 https://dataproof.com/Publications/NBS430.PDF